Leanna Willoughby's EDM310 Blog

 2. Teaching is hard work (Work is not separate from play)

-3. Be flexible and creative - Not every plan you make is going to work out when and how you want to teach it.
+- Not every plan you make is going to work out when and how you want to teach it.

 4. Get kids engaged (100%)